 In a world where the lowest price wins, you have no chance as a poor weaver.

 Recently, the fashion world and trendsetters have shared our fascination.
 We read that in this article by Elle about summer scarves.
-Traditional handicraft was mentioned as one of the fashion trends for 2021.
+Traditional handicraft was mentioned as one of the fashion trends.
 We can only be happy about that.
 It feels a bit like recognition.

 Traditional handicraft at The Happy Scarf